ByteDice/ByteDiceAssistant/README.md

 # ByteDiceAssistant
-An automation tool for Byte Dice.
+An automation tool primarily made for myself (Byte Dice) but publicly available for anyone to use.
 It's both a Discord and Reddit bot in one program.

 > [!CAUTION]
 > This tool is not intended for public use outside of the official *Byte Dice Assistant* bots.
 Expect issues if you host this yourself.\
-> This tool is only designed to run on Windows (10 and 11) and XUbuntu and may not work on any other OS.
+> This tool is only designed to run on Windows (10 and 11) and XUbuntu (24.04 and above) and may not work on any other OS.

-# Open-source - Copyright
+## Open-source - Copyright

 **ByteDiceAssistant © 2025 by Byte Dice is licensed under CC BY-NC-SA 4.0.**\
 **You can learn more about copyright by reading the full [license](/LICENSE.txt).**